Rugby World Cup '95

-Rugby World Cup '95 is a sports video game developed by EA Sports and published by Electronic Arts for the Sega Genesis in 1994.
+Rugby World Cup '95 is a sports video game developed by Electronic Arts and published by EA Sports for the Sega Genesis in 1994.
 It is based on the sporting event of the same name.
-A DOS port was developed by Creative Assembly and released in 1995.
+An MS-DOS version was developed by Creative Assembly and released in 1995.

 Gameplay

 Rugby World Cup '95 is developer Electronic Arts' first attempt at a rugby union simulation and is graphically adapted from the company's previous association football title FIFA International Soccer.
 The game utilizes an isometric viewpoint where the player controls one of the fifteen rugby players on their team at a time with the ability to switch players on command.
 It features multiplayer for up to four people simultaneously, each controlling a different rugby player.
 The human competitors can choose to control a rugby player on the same team or on opposing teams with the remainder controlled by the computer.

 Four modes are available: Friendly, World Cup, World Cup 95 and League.
 Friendly engages the player in a single match between two teams of their choice.
 World Cup mode resembles the format of the Rugby World Cup, with the player controlling a team of their choice through a tournament with a knockout format.
 World Cup 95 mode features the same format, but with the teams taking part and the order of the matches at the group stage being the same as the 1995 edition of the event.
 League consists of eight teams who contest a double round-robin tournament.